mshanemc/deploy-to-sfdx/README.md

 ---
 ## Launcher URLs

 There's not anything at / on the server.
+Don't worry.
 The only page you care about is `/launch` which takes 1 parameter `template`

 So your path should be `https://whatever.herokuapp.com/launch?template=https://github.com/username/reponame`